reconbot/rfid-reader/README.md

-## Read data off the Paralax RFID Card Reader Serial.
+## Read data off the Paralax RFID Card Reader Serial with Nodejs.

 This takes data from the paralax rfid reader using a ttl cable, reading 6 bits at a time.